SC upholds HC order on Fakhrul’s bail

 The bench passed the order as the HC order passed on December 18 last year has already been implemented and therefore, the state's petition has become infructuous, Fakhrul's lawyer Sagir Hossain Leon told The Daily Star.

-The Metropolitan Magistrate's Court concerned has accepted the bail petitions of Mirza Fakhrul Islam Alamgir and granted him bail in nine cases following the HC order.
+The Metropolitan Magistrate's Court concerned has accepted the Fakhrul's bail petitions granted him bail in nine cases following the HC order.

 The nine cases were filed with Paltan and Ramna Police stations over violence centring the BNP rally in the capital on October 28 last year.